Addressing The Concerns With Server Actions In Next 14

 Recently, this Tweet blew up about Server Actions in the Next.js Conf.

-and…, the replies were kinda rough.
-It’s like the Server Action hate is back.
-Yet in between this announcement and the first introduction of them in Next.js 13.4, many people have actually had a positive experience with the API.
+and… the replies were kinda… critical.
+It’s like the hate for Server Actions is back, yet in between this announcement and the first introduction of them in Next.js 13.4, many people have actually had a positive experience with the API.

 First let me start with the most pointed out assumption..